James Young (basketball)

-James Young (born August 16, 1995) is an American professional basketball player for Kolossos Rodou of the Greek Basket League.
+James Calvin Young (born August 16, 1995) is an American professional basketball player who last played for the Ipswich Force of the NBL1 North.
 He played one season of college basketball for the Kentucky Wildcats before being selected with the 17th overall pick in the 2014 NBA draft by the Boston Celtics.
 He spent the majority of his rookie NBA season playing in the NBA Development League for the Celtics' affiliate team, the Maine Red Claws.
-In 2019-20 he was the top scorer in the Israel Basketball Premier League, with an average of 20.5 points per game.
+In 2019–20 he was the top scorer in the Israel Basketball Premier League, with an average of 20.5 points per game.

 High school career

 Young attended both Troy High School in Troy, Michigan, and Rochester High School in Rochester Hills, Michigan.
 As a junior at Troy in 2011–12, Young averaged 25.1 points, 10.5 rebounds, 4.5 assists and 2.5 steals per game, earning first-team All-State honors from the Associated Press, Detroit News and Detroit Free Press.

 On October 11, 2012, Young signed a letter of intent to play college basketball for the University of Kentucky.
-As a senior at Rochester in 2012–13, Young averaged 27.2 points, 16.0 rebounds and 5.7 assists per game, going on to earn McDonald's All-American honors.
+As a senior at Rochester in 2012–13, Young averaged 27.2 points, 16.0 rebounds and 5.7 assists per game, going on to earn McDonald's All-American honors losing twice to Rochester Adams High School.

 Considered a five-star recruit by ESPN.com, Young was listed as the No. 3 small forward and the No. 8 player in the nation in 2013.